R1234yf is a synthetic HFO refrigerant co-developed by DuPont and Honeywell as a successor to R134a for automotive air-conditioning applications.

 Unlike the R12 ban of 1996, supplies of R134a will remain available for servicing existing equipment and there will be no retrofitting between R134a and R1234yf systems.

-Enabling businesses and technicians servicing R1234yf systems to comply with Dangerous Goods legislation and safety regulations, new recovery cylinders that are rated for flammable refrigerants are being introduced by Refrigerant Reclaim Australia.
+Enabling businesses and technicians servicing R1234yf systems to comply with Dangerous Goods legislation and safety regulations, new recovery cylinders that are rated for flammable refrigerants have been introduced by Refrigerant Reclaim Australia.